 Scriptwriting – More than words

 Scriptwriting is a crucial stage in the video production process.
-When writing a script, you’re combining all elements of the pre-production phase.
+When writing a video script, you’re combining all elements of the pre-production phase.
 You know your audience, you’ve fine tuned your message and developed your (multi) video strategy.
-The concept for your film is there, but a script will really define every step of the video, convey visual movement, human emotion and the overall tone of the imagery.
+The concept for your film is there.
+But a script will really define every step of the video, convey visual movement, human emotion and the overall tone of the imagery.
 With a script, you identify key elements of a production.
-You’ll describe locations, props, costume as well as any equipment needed.
+You’ll describe locations, props, costumes, as well as any equipment needed.

 At Film Division, we’ve got the right people with years of experience in the video production process to translate your message into a rich script.
 And we’ll make sure that it resonates with your audience.
 It takes time to write a proper script, but you get that time back as a result when filming and editing.
-Editing to a clearly defined script saves time and money in the post-production process as the editor can use the script to really gauge what the message is about.
+Editing to a clearly defined script saves time and money in the post-production process.
+This is because the editor can use the video script to really gauge what the message is about.

-If you want to find out more about the scriptwriting process feel free to get in touch below.
+If you want to find out more about the scriptwriting process, feel free to get in touch.